zer0sh0t/zer0sh0t.github.io/_experience/ss.md

 ## RL-based Trajectory Planning

 I also led the way in implementing energy-efficient trajectory planning using RL for Harpy (as depicted in Fig. 2), a thruster-assisted bipedal robot developed in collaboration with CalTech.
-This approach improves performance while emphasizing sustainability.
+This trajectory planner skillfully navigates obstacles to reach designated goals while minimizing power consumption.
 I played a pivotal role in guiding the team to frame the trajectory planning problem using RL.
-Figure 3 illustrates the environmental setup with obstacles used for the initial implementation of the proposed idea.
+Figure 3 illustrates the environmental setup with obstacles within the Webots simulator, used for the initial proof-of-concept implementation.

 <div class="row mt-3">
     {% include figure.liquid loading="eager" path="assets/img/harpy.png" class="img-fluid rounded z-depth-1" zoomable=true %}